yoheimuta/protolint/README.md

 Refer to [_example/config/.protolint.yaml](_example/config/.protolint.yaml) for the config file specification.

-protolint will search a current working directory for the config file by default.
+protolint will automatically search a current working directory for the config file by default and successive parent directories all the way up to the root directory of the filesystem.
 And it can search the specified directory with `-config_dir_path` flag.
 It can also search the specified file with `--config_path` flag.